LAW 8501 Contracts I Credits: 3

 Legal and administrative aspects of land use and the problems and techniques of urban planning; statutory anti-nuisance devices; controlling land use by private methods (restrictive covenants, easements, and servitudes); zoning; subdivision controls; public acquisition of land; building and housing; urban renewal and redevelopment; environmental quality control (air, water, and conservation); relationship of lawyers, planners, private builders, and owners to governmental policies.

-LAW 8768 National Labor Relations Board Clinic Credits: 2-3
+LAW 8768 National Labor Relations Board Internship Credits: 1-3

 One-semester clinic in which students will be assigned to the Kansas City Office of the National Labor Relations Board.
 Under the direction and supervision of the Regional Director, the students will participate in the investigation and prosecution of unfair labor practice charges filed by employers, unions and employees.
 The students may participate in conducting elections to determine whether employees shall be represented by a union.
 The students will also assist in Federal District Court litigation to obtain injunctions against NLRA violations.
 Tasks will include document review, witness interviewing, research and case preparation.
 Bi-weekly conferences with faculty supervisor and log of clinic activities also required.